In an upstroke escape or USX picking motion, upstrokes break the plane of the strings and escape, while downstrokes remain trapped.

 Adoption of USX motion is widespread across many different musical styles, by players as diverse as Eric Johnson in rock and blues, Yngwie Malmsteen in metal, and George Benson in jazz.
 With one notable exception, variation in USX techniques stems mostly from the idiosyncratic mechanical choices of individual players, rather than requirements imposed by specific musical styles.

-For example, because of their pronounced escape angle, the upstrokes in metal master Marty Friedman‘s technique are super easy to spot when viewed in slow motion:
+For example, the upstrokes in metal master Marty Friedman‘s technique follow a pronounced escape angle and are super easy to spot when viewed in slow motion:

 By comparison, jazz icon Mike Stern‘s upstroke escape is much shallower, just barely clearing the trapped strings during string changes: